 6: Spec sites represent an “opportunity” for designers.

 This argument is a relatively new one.
 As a result of some bad PR (as well as some motivated folks with a calculator) contest sites have pivoted their argument, realizing that their ‘earn money, have fun’ come hither is wafer thin.
 Many no longer claim that participating in their “communities” is about making a living.
 Or even about making “chump change”.
-Now, their rason detre is now about the “opportunity” to somehow earn work in the future.
+Now, their rason detre is now about the “opportunity” to somehow earn work in the future (which they’ll take a cut of, natch.)
 They throw stats around too.
 Several claim (without much in the way of actual statistics – odd, considering they throw around other stats with nary a thought) that 50% of their winning designers get follow-up work.
 Is that true?
 No way of knowing actually, but the number of contest holders that launch multiple contests – a logo contest begets a stationery contest, begets a brochure contest, begets a web design contest – would seem to be at odds with this claim.
 But even if it is true, that’s 50% of winning designers.
 Which is statistically very slim.
 The dictionary definition of opportunity goes as follows:

 “a.
 A favorable or advantageous circumstance or combination of circumstances.”

 Are design contests or crowdsourcing sites either for designers?
 Well, giving work away for the hope of getting picked over a whole bunch of people similarly hoping to get picked isn’t advantageous at all.
-A design contest certainly isn’t favorable to any one competitor either, so no participating in any design contest or crowdsourced project isn’t, by the dictionary definition, an opportunity at all.
+A design contest certainly isn’t favorable to any one competitor either, so participating in any design contest or crowdsourced project isn’t, by the dictionary definition, an opportunity.
 Now, is it an opportunity for design contest companies to turn a profit while negating the number one expense – manpower – to practically zero?
 Yes.
 And is it an opportunity for contest holders to avail themselves of the free labors of a lot of designers?
 Why yes.
 Yes on both counts.
 So, crowdsourcing and design contest sites are sort of correct when they claim their services represent an ‘opportunity’.
 But not for participating designers.
+For themselves.

 7: Crowdsourcing sites are a way to make a living.